Home

 Paul Barry of Willys America says "It was a W-O factory demonstrator vehicle, then sold to Michiana Shores VFD, a lake resort town on the border of Michigan and Indiana.
 It was painted the lime green emergency vehicle color, and I repainted it red."

-See the right side of the truck (100K JPEG) at the Willys America 2011 Open House with the Civil Defense Rescue Truck.
+See the right side of the truck (100K JPEG) at the Willys America 2011 Open House with a Civil Defense Rescue Truck.

 Production Version